IMANEELAOUFI/Language-Modeling/README.md

 # Part 1: Language Modeling / Regression
 ## Dataset
-The dataset used for this part can be found here.
+The dataset used for this part can be found here:https://github.com/dbbrandt/short_answer_granding_capstone_project/blob/master/data/sag/answers.csv.

 ## Preprocessing
 - Tokenization, stemming, lemmatization, and removal of stop words are performed to preprocess the collected dataset.